Revelation identifies the last events

-World powers will turn against God’s people and force a decision for or against God’s kingdom.
+The final test will take place when world powers turn against God’s people and force a decision for or against God’s kingdom.
 This conflict will spot-light the fourth commandment, the law that focuses on the seventh day Sabbath and God as Creator (Exodus 20:8-11).
-The crisis will come when symbolic Babylon prevails upon the state to enforce Sunday observance by civil law and seeks to punish all dissenters.
+The crisis will come when symbolic Babylon prevails upon the state to enforce Sunday observance by civil law and seeks to punish all dissenters (Revelation 13:15-17).

 That’s why the first angel’s message warns us to “worship Him who made heaven and earth, the sea and springs of water” (Revelation 14:7).
-But those who choose to keep God’s law will triumph (1 John 5:3; John 14:15).
+The good news is that those who choose to keep God’s law will triumph (1 John 5:3; John 14:15).
 Jesus assures His children saying, “he who endures to the end will be saved” (Matthew 10:22).

 In His service,